LASER ILLUMINATION HAZARD

 The rapid proliferation of visible laser beams in airspace has resulted in a multitude of documented cases of flight crew laser illuminations since the early 1990s.
-Worldwide various ALPA’s have for many years aggressively urged the authorities to address the laser problem, but it has proven a difficult problem to thwart.
-To date, in the US where the use of high-intensity laser pointers is banned (as it is in Australia where perpetrators can be jailed for up to 14 years) only one perpetrator of a laser incident has been federally prosecuted and convicted of a federal crime, which was done under the US Patriot Act of 2001.
-Despite continuing law enforcement efforts to deter and apprehend miscreants, over 200 laser incidents had been reported in the US for the first five months of 2007.
+Worldwide, various ALPA’s (Airline Pilots’ Associations) have for many years aggressively urged the authorities to address the laser problem, but it has proven a difficult problem to thwart.
+To date only a handful of perpetrators of a laser incident have been prosecuted and convicted of this crime.
+Despite continuing law enforcement efforts to deter and apprehend miscreants there were 1440 reported laser strikes on aircraft in the UK and over 3800 in the US in 2014 alone.

 A laser illumination event can result in temporary vision loss associated with:

-(1) Flash blindness (a visual interference that persists after the source of illumination has been removed)
+Flash blindness - a visual interference that persists after the source of illumination has been removed;

-(2) After-image (a transient image left in the visual field after exposure to a bright light)
+After-image - a transient image left in the visual field after exposure to a bright light;

-(3) Glare (obscuration of an object in a person’s field of vision due to a bright light source located near the same line of sight).
+Glare - obscuration of an object in a person’s field of vision due to a bright light source located near the same line of sight.

 Shield the eyes from the light source with a hand or a hand-held object and avoid looking directly into the beam.
 It is possible that a laser successfully aimed at the flight deck will be presaged by unsuccessful attempts to do so; these will be seen as extremely bright flashes coming from the ground and/or visible in the sky near the aircraft.
 Treat these flashes as a warning you are about to be targeted and prepare to shield the eyes.
 Do not look in the direction of any suspicious light.

-Immediately report the laser incident to ATC, including the direction and location of the laser source, beam colour and length of exposure (flash, pulsed and/or intentional tracking).
+Immediately report the laser strike to ATC, including the direction and location of the laser source, beam colour and length of exposure (flash, pulsed and/or perceived intentional tracking).
 Do not look directly into the beam to locate the source.
+Consider declaring an emergency.

 If incapacitated, contact ATC for priority/emergency handling.
-Consider autoland.
+Consider using autoland.

-If symptoms persist, obtain an eye examination as soon as practicable.
-SEE NOTE BELOW
+If symptoms persist, obtain an eye examination as soon as practicable (NB4).

 File an MOR.
 Reporting of laser strikes (and indeed interference from any high powered light) is mandatory under both the ANO and EU Regulations.
 In the UK, ATC will notify the Police.
 When possible, write down all details for the Police.
 Give serious consideration as to how the flight was affected (NB3).